 If this blog were a band, this post would be it’s self-titled album.

 A good friend of mine, Jeremy Ellis, is the unwitting source of the name for my blog.
 Back in 2012 when I created this space to host my writing, I was living with Jer and two other buddies on Cole Road in Guelph.
-We were all in the last year of our degrees, and the house got along pretty well (other than one memorable tirade about dishes, that went something like this (definitely NSFW) piece of work from Washington Capital’s coach Bruce Boudreau, but that was an aberration).
+We were all in the last year of our degrees, and the house got along pretty well (other than one memorable tirade about dishes, that went something like this definitely NSFW (Not Safe For Work) piece of work from Washington Capital’s coach Bruce Boudreau, but that was an aberration).

 One morning, when I asked Jer what he was getting up to that day as he walked out the door, he responded: “Oh, you know.
 Different sorts of things.”
 And he left.

 That’s quintessential Jer.
 Short and to the point, didn’t really care that he hadn’t answered the question at all, and most of all, hilarious.